 Getting bruises, aches, and other injuries is a painful experience, and an enzyme that reduces bruising and pain is something to notice.

-Bromelain comes in a supplemental form that you can purchase over the counter.
-Bromelain functions as a digestive aid.
-So, if you take it on an empty stomach, it won't hurt your stomach.
-The supplement works as an anti-inflammatory.
+Bromelain is a supplemental supplement that can be purchased over the counter.
+It functions as a digestive aid, so if you take it on an empty stomach, it won't hurt your stomach.
+The supplement also works as an anti-inflammatory.
 Shackelton recommends taking 500 milligrams four times a day.

-When I have an injury, I eat pineapple and take omega-3 enriched foods.
+I eat pineapple and take omega-3-enriched foods when I have an injury.
 I also take a bromelain supplement called NOW Supplements.
-The moment I start chewing on the supplements, I notice my body feeling better.
+I notice my body feeling better when I start chewing on the supplements.

 Hear from a Doctor